sap-tutorials/Tutorials/tutorials/s4sdk-continuous-delivery-toolkit-setup/s4sdk-ci-setup.md

 In this step, we will create a Kubernetes cluster which will be used in the following steps.
 Let us create a Kubernetes cluster with 3 nodes which will contain 2 CPUs each.

-To begin, log in to your Google Cloud Platform account.
+To begin with, log in to your Google Cloud Platform account.
 In the Google Cloud Platform dashboard, navigate to `Kubernetes Engine` and click on `create cluster`.

 ![Create Kubernetes cluster](images/1.PNG)